Skip to main content

 Implications for Advanced Wellness and Longevity Protocols

 For individuals engaged in advanced wellness protocols, such as peptide therapy, the implications of this deep physiological disruption are significant.
-The goal of many peptide therapies, such as Sermorelin or CJC-1295/Ipamorelin, is to stimulate the body’s own production of to promote tissue repair, improve body composition, and enhance recovery.
+The goal of many peptide therapies, such as Sermorelin or CJC-1295/Ipamorelin, is to stimulate the body’s own production of growth hormone to promote tissue repair, improve body composition, and enhance recovery.

 Smoking directly counteracts these goals.
 The state of chronic inflammation and oxidative stress creates a catabolic environment that impairs the body’s ability to heal and regenerate.
 The hormonal disruptions, particularly to testosterone and growth hormone pathways, mean that the body’s endogenous anabolic signaling is already compromised.